FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 ## **Geography** _(Mandatory)_
 **Location**

 The geographic area to which the unit process data were collected or refer.
-If multiple locations were used, indicate the highest geographic location (e.g., if data for several states across the US were collected then enter 'US').
-Describe the locations in the geography ‘Description’ field.
+If multiple locations were used, indicate the location using the lowest common geographic resolution (e.g., if data for several states across the US were collected then enter 'US').
+Describe the locations in the geography 'Description' field.

 **Example(s)**
 - _US-CO_
 - _RNA_

+:::{important}
+If the location for your process does not currently exist in the USLCI, the Data Curator can generate it for you.
+:::

 **Description**

 Description of the process' geographic representativeness and any geographic aggregation methods as well as name(s) and production volume(s) or capacity of specific included site(s), where applicable.

-:::{note}
-Any geographical information on where the process, inputs and/or outputs occur is useful for end-users in considering region-specific aspects such as average temperature, wind speeds, and precipitation levels, etc. that affect e.g., landfill decomposition, fate and transport of emissions, etc.
-:::

 **Example(s)**

 - _This process is representative of production in the state of Colorado.
 Production data were aggregated across five sites ranging from eastern to western Colorado._
 - _This unit process is representative of average aniline production in North America.
 Production data were collected from 2 leading producers in the United States and aggregated using horizontal averaging.
 The energy and emissions data for nitric acid production is from a primary European source from 1990 and was adapted to North American conditions._

 ## **Technology** _(Mandatory)_

 A short (i.e., 1-3 paragraphs), general description of the process intended technical scope, representativeness, and applicability of the process.
-Include the following information (if applicable):
+Include the following information, as applicable:

 - Process design including sub-processes, unit operations, and/or other activities (anthropogenic or natural) included in the process
 - Material selection and quality